 Creatine levels provide depth to these energy reserves, boosting your ability to maintain maximal strength for longer.
 This is key in building strength and muscle mass since it allows you to perform more heavy reps without losing out to fatigue.
 It basically makes training more effective at pushing muscle growth.

-Creatine Improves Muscle Recovery and Signalling
+Creatine Improves Muscle Recovery and Signaling

 After exercise, creatine’s role as an osmolyte – water-absorption – supplement is important.

 By increasing the uptake of water into muscles it also boosts the replenishment of carb stores and cell volume after exercise.
-This is one of the mechanisms that seems to improve the signalling for muscle protein synthesis in your body.
+This is one of the mechanisms that seems to improve the signaling for muscle protein synthesis in your body.

 This can be a significant factor in building up better long-term muscle growth response.
 It’s not going to make 10kg of difference, but it does add up over time – especially when you’re looking to get that competitive edge and get the most of your efforts in the gym.

 How Should You Use Creatine?

 You can take creatine at any point during the day to get the strength-boosting benefits.
 It isn’t a rapid-absorption compound like a whey protein or carbohydrate – but builds up over hours and days.

 However, Creatine is one of the best synergists with other kinds of weight-gain and muscle-building supplements and nutrients.